 You can access the VBA from the Excel ribbon.

-Once the Excel Options window is displayed, you can choose the ‘Customise Ribbon’ option on the left.
-Now, browse through the Main Tabs and select the Developer checkbox.
-Next, press on the OK option at the page's end.
+e) Once the Excel Options window is displayed, you can choose the ‘Customize Ribbon’ option on the left.

-Click on the Developer tab on the toolbar at the top of your screen.
+h) Click on the Developer tab on the toolbar at the top of your screen.
 Now, go to the code group and select the Visual Basic option.

-Excel's Visual Basic Editor's structure
+Excel's Visual Basic Editor's Structure

 Menu Bar